Today, I want to answer the question, can you add watercolor over wax-based colored pencil?

 Remember my experimental drawing?
 The one that began as a green under drawing in which I experimented with drawing distance using nothing but stroke quality and pressure and which has since become the means of trying new methods?

-It’s turned into a series of articles on various topics.
-If you missed any of them, here are the links:
+The drawing soon turned into a series of articles on various topics.
+If you missed any of them, here are the links to show you how to:

 - Add Color to a Colored Pencil Drawing with Tissue

-- How to Draw the Distance and Middle Distance in a Landscape
+- Draw the Distance and Middle Distance in a Landscape

 If you recall, the last time I posted about this experimental drawing, it looked like this.